OfficeDev/office-store-docs/docs/getting-started.md

 ---
 title: Get started
-description:  Get started with the validation and submission process to the Microsoft add-in stores.
+description:  Get started with the validation and submission process to the Microsoft app stores.
 localization_priority: Normal
 ---